SSais/selfhost_db/README.md

 Please let me know if you see what the issue could be from the code.

+With Pandas I was also able to ensure that loading would only be performed for new rows, this is to make the loading more efficient.
+So I can keep downloading new CSV files and uploading them onto my database - and only the rows with new ID numbers will be loaded!

 ## Tabluea

 The data was manually exported from the databse, then uploaded into Tableau and visualised.